livetrails/targetjs/README.md

 It can be used as a full-featured framework or as a lightweight library alongside other frameworks.
 It is also a highly performant web framework, as shown in the [framework benchmark](https://krausest.github.io/js-framework-benchmark/current.html).

-## The Philosophy Behind TargetJS
+## What problems TargetJS solves

+**UI frameworks model the final result, not transition**

 Traditional frameworks model the UI as a function of state: change state, re-render the UI.
-When state changes from A to B, the UI immediately jumps to B. The framework doesn’t naturally represent the *journey* from A to B. But modern, rich user experiences are journeys, not jumps.
+When state changes from A → B, the UI immediately jumps to B. The framework doesn’t naturally represent the journey from A → B. But modern, rich user experiences are more like: A → transition → B.

-**State as a Destination**

-TargetJS is built for this reality.
-It represents state as a destination or target (hence the name).
-The values of class methods and fields become targets that the framework iterates toward based on a configurable number of "steps."
-No steps means the state jumps immediately to the value.
-Adding steps transforms the change into a transition.

-**The Unified Primitive: The Target**

-The framework also adds state, lifecycle, and the ability to add timing, looping, execution conditions, and callbacks to both class methods and fields.
-Both class methods and fields are treated uniformly and are called "targets" to be the new primitive construct of a class.
-Targets act as smart blocks that resemble living cells: self-contained and aware of their own progression.

-**UI as Sequence**

-Furthermore, UIs are built on sequences that unfold over time.
-For example:
+TargetJS treats state as a destination.
+Values are not only assigned.
+They can be approached over time through configurable steps.
+This makes transitions a native part of state change rather than an afterthought.
+TargetJS also delivers CSS-level transition efficiency.

+**Fragmentation across too many mental models**

+In many applications, state, animation, events, loading, timing, and callbacks are all handled through separate concepts or APIs.
+This creates glue code and a mental split between them.

+TargetJS unifies them under one concept and one model.
+Methods and fields are unified and both become reactive units with their own state, lifecycle, timing, execution conditions, looping, and callbacks.
+In traditional applications, only methods are active participants; in TargetJS, fields are too.

+**Tracing the code of UI sequence is complicated**

+Real UIs often follow sequences like this:

-> Click → Animate button → Chain secondary animation → Fetch data → Render list → Animate items → Pause → Animate an important item
+Click → animate button → fetch data → render results → animate items → highlight one item

-Instead of managing complex flags, the target structure mirrors these sequences directly through code order.
-Asynchronous operations are handled by adding reactivity to targets that defer execution until preceding tasks complete.
-This allows for complex asynchronous workflows without `async/await` or `.then()` chains.

-**One Model**

-Animation, data fetching and event handling follow the same target model including reactivity, lifecycle, state, and code order execution.
-This makes application natively synchronous across all its logic layers.
-The animation is also implemented using the Web Animations API to deliver CSS-level efficiency.
+In traditional code, that sequence is often scattered across different places such as event handlers, effects, promises, and callbacks.

+TargetJS code order and target reactivity allow the implementation to more closely mirror the actual UI sequence.

-With its compact style, TargetJS makes the journey from A to B efficient and explicit, with significantly less code than traditional frameworks.
+With its compact style, TargetJS makes the journey from A → B efficient and explicit, with significantly less code than traditional frameworks.

 ## ⚡ Quick Start (30 Seconds)